Deegoh/darkly/Path Traversal (etc_passwd)/Ressources/readme.md

 # Identification

-Identify the part of the URL, we get page.\
+Identify the part of the URL, we get page.<br>
 The page parameter allows us to explore the file

 # Resolve